darcher-figo/boilerplate/README.md

 <a name="top"></a>

-> :label: &nbsp; Vanilla Typescript starter kit as a github template
+> :label: Vanilla Typescript starter kit as a github template

 This vanilla boilerplate is a <u>Proof of Concept</u> to showcase an implementation of [Web Components][web-components-url]&mdash;*natively* avaliable in the [JavaScript API][js-api-url].